matrix-org/synapse/docs/specification.rst

       "key": "This is a put but it is missing a txnId."
     }

-- TODO: All strings everywhere are UTF-8

 Receiving live updates on a client
 ----------------------------------
 Clients can receive new events by long-polling the home server.
 This will hold open the HTTP connection for a short period of time waiting for new events, returning early if an event occurs.
-This is called the "Event Stream".
+This is called the `Event Stream`_.
 All events which the client is authorised to view will appear in the event stream.
 When the stream is closed, an ``end`` token is returned.
 This token can be used in the next request to continue where the client left off.

 When the client first logs in, they will need to initially synchronise with their home server.
-This is achieved via the ``/initialSync`` API.
+This is achieved via the |initialSync|_ API.
 This API also returns an ``end`` token which can be used with the event stream.

 Rooms